Conversation Design Best Practices

 10. Avatar (if needed)

-3. Have you validated that the persona is relatable and trustworthy for your users?
+3. Have you co-created and validated that the persona is relatable and trustworthy for your users with members of the target community?

 👋 Onboarding